wp-plugins/jonradio-remember-me/readme.txt

 * Prepare to WordPress Plugin Directory standards.

 == Upgrade Notice ==

+= 2.1 =
+Stops disruption of the Login process

 = 2.0 =
 Add Settings Page for more control